andrewkhun/understanding-dns/README.md

 <img src="https://imgur.com/LZRlUoX.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 You will notice that it will fail because it cannot find any host named 'mainframe'.
-This is because as Client-1 attempts to ping 'mainframe', it will check its local cache for a hostname of 'mainframe', not find it, then continue to search it's Host file, then it's DNS server for any records.
+This is because as Client-1 attempts to ping 'mainframe', it will check its local cache for a hostname of 'mainframe', not find it, then continue to search its Host file, then its DNS server for any records.
 However, since we currently do not have any records with the name 'mainframe', the ping will fail.

 To create an A-record with the name 'mainframe', go to the DC-1 VM and open the DNS manager from the Server Manager Application.
 Then within the DNS manager, right-click and select "New Host (A or AAAA).
 </p>